Semester 1 Credit Value: | 20 |

 n/a

-(1) To present an opportunity to undertake research on a specific legal, socio-legal or legally related topic working largely alone, and to present in a structured form the results of that research.
+(1) To undertake research on a specific legal, socio-legal or legally related topic working largely alone, and to present in a structured, written form the results of that research.
 The research may be of an empirical or library based nature, or be a combination of each.

-(2) To give an opportunity to profit from pursuing studies outside of taught courses; to develop the student's interest in areas of and approaches to legal study which may not be covered in taught courses.
+(2) To develop the student's interest in areas of and approaches to legal study which may not be covered in taught courses.

-(3) The opportunity to be assessed on the basis of skills different from those required for a traditional examination.
+(3) To be assessed on the basis of skills different from those required for a traditional examination.

-(4) To provide an opportunity to demonstrate organisational and planning skills together with initiative.
+(4) To demonstrate organisational and planning skills together with initiative.

-This module is a research module and as such does not contain involved teaching of a prescribed syllabus content.
+This module is a research module and as such does not contain involved teaching of a prescribed syllabus content, other than an introduction to legal research and legal methodologies at the beginning of the module.

 Specific to approved title